INSURANCE - CAR INSURANCE

 If your child drives a vehicle you own (your name is on the title), you can add them to your car insurance policy.
 Adding a young driver to your policy is usually much cheaper than having them purchase a policy on their own.

 Car insurance companies base their premiums on the risk a driver poses.
-Since younger drivers are higher risk because they don’t have experience, insurance companies generally charge them higher rates.
-If the adult drivers in the house have a good driving record, your college student can benefit with lower premiums if you add them to your policy.
+Since younger drivers are at higher risk because they don't have experience, insurance companies generally charge them higher rates.
+If the adult drivers on the policy have a good driving record, your college student can likely secure lower premiums if you add them to your policy.

 Lower coverage on older cars